We Love Brooklyn Bridge Park!

 * For the millions of current and future park visitors

 * Show us the money!
 [Park Corp books]!

-* Because I love data and I can do math and "nothing has changed since your 10 year-old master plan" doesn't add up
+* Because I love data and I can do the math and “nothing has changed since your 10-year-old master plan” doesn’t add up

 * For cities as places to live, work, eat and play and enjoy mental and physical health